The Four Noble Truths

 Causality, of course, can be explained on a much more complex level when you consider all the factors that bring about the occurrence of something.
 For instance, if you look at economic problems, global warming, regional wars, and so on, it’s obvious that they don’t come from just one cause.
 They also don’t come from no cause at all, nor do they come from irrelevant causes.
 Instead, all such situations arise dependently on many different factors.
 These include not only what’s going on at present, but also what has happened in the past.
 Like here in this country, Ukraine, you can’t separate the present situation from the Soviet past or the Second World War and all of that.
 The economic and ecological situations today have arisen as a consequence of everything that has occurred throughout history.
 So you can’t say that what’s happening now is the fault of just one person or one thing that happened.
 Things arise dependently on a huge network of causes and conditions.
 This is reality, isn’t it?

 Or if you look in terms of psychology: if you have a problem in a family, then again you can’t say that it comes from just one cause or no cause.
 Each member of the family has contributed in a causal fashion to the family problem.
-Likewise, you can’t say that the way that each of them is behaving has nothing to do with what is happening to them in work, at school and with their friends.
+Likewise, you can’t say that the way that each of them is behaving has nothing to do with what is happening to them at work, at school and with their friends.
 Everything exerts an influence.
 Moreover, the family situation doesn’t exist in isolation from society and its political, social and economic systems.
 All of these, in one way or another, influence the problem as well.